-The members only area provides answers to common questions or request for information from our clients in various issues.
+The members-only area provides answers to common questions or requests for information from our clients on various issues.

-Due diligence (Section 27) means taking reasonable steps to ensure compliance mechanisms are in place that enable a corporation to meet its OHS responsibilities.
+Due diligence (Section 27) means taking reasonable steps to ensure compliance mechanisms are in place that enables a corporation to meet its OHS responsibilities.
 It means you must:

-Regulation 213 of the Work Helath and Safety Act states:
+Regulation 213 of the Work Health and Safety Act states:

 The inspection of plant should be conducted in accordance with a regular maintenance system to identify any: